RaphaelSchuenzel/feedphant/README.md

 First, clone the repository.

-#### Setting up the Database
+1. Create a PostgreSQL database

 This project requires a PostgreSQL database.
-We will use this database to store tenant account data.
+The database will be used to store tenant data.

 To get started, create a new PostgreSQL database.
 A walkthrough can be found [here](https://www.postgresql.org/docs/9.0/tutorial-createdb.html).

-#### Configuring

-Now that we've set up the database, it's time to configure our application.
+2. Configuration

-Fill out the example config found [here](config/example.config.json), then save it as `config.json` (within the same folder).
+Fill out the example config found [here](config/example.config.json), then save it as `config.json`.

-## Build Setup
+## Developing

-#### Development Enviroment

-In order to get our application running, we will have to install it's dependencies.

-To do so, run:
+1. Install all dependencies.

 ``` bash
 $ npm install
 ```

-Once all dependencies have been installed, run:
+2. Spin up a local web server with hot reloads.

 ``` bash
 $ npm run dev
 ```

-The application is now be running in development mode. 🎉

-#### Production Enviroment

-Running the application in production mode is largely similar to the process pointed out within the [Installation](#installation) section.

-There is, however, a few things that we have to keep in mind.
+> Tip: For Sequelize to hard-sync the database schema, deleting all tables & creating new ones based on the given models, use `-- sync-hard`.

+## Deploying

 Ensure that you have _disabled_ the `debug` option within the [config](config).

-Further, we're __not__ going to be running `npm run dev`.
-Instead, the build process now consists of 2 stages.

-To build the application, run:
+1. Build the application.

 ``` bash
 $ npm run build
 ```

-Once built, fire up the web server using:
+2. Fire up the web server.

 ``` bash
 $ npm run start
 ```

-The application is now be running in production mode. ✅